mclemenceau/ubuntu-merges/README.md

 # Ubuntu Merge Radar

-DISCLAIMER: My intention with this project is to evaluate Google ai studio while doing a fun little project for the Ubuntu Community and learn a few new things along the way.
+**DISCLAIMER**: My intention with this project is to evaluate Google ai studio while doing a fun little project for the Ubuntu Community and learn a few new things along the way.
 I'm not a web developer and can't properly assess the quality and maintainability of this application but part of the experiment is to